 Do you remember studying WWII in school?
 What I remember most about it is how hard life was, not just for those fighting but for those at home.
 I never had the opportunity to hear first hand accounts of those times from my grandma, because she passed when I was very young.
-However based on what I learned in school and a journal full of household tips that my grandma wrote I have a better understanding of what it was like.
+However based on what I learned in school and a journal full of Frugal Living Tips from WWII, that my grandma wrote, I have a better understanding of what it was like.

 During WWII my grandma began putting together a notebook.
 The notebook was a collection of hand drawn patterns, cleaning tips, money saving tips and a bunch of other notes and ideas.
 Unfortunately, my mother loaned this notebook to a friend years ago and never got it back.
 Luckily, a lot of the tips that were in the notebook my mother has used for years and has passed them down to us.